karagodin/karagodin/README.md

 This repository represents the official GitHub presence of Denis Karagodin.

+This repository represents the central identity node of the Karagodin projects.

 Denis Karagodin is the author of the KARAGODIN® Investigation and the STEPINQUEST® framework.

 ---